Stuuu/simple-git-auto-remote-deploy/README.md

 ## Now on local machine

- 	1. In blank directory that you want to use for local(dev) directory run the folling:
+ 1. In blank directory that you want to use for local(dev) directory run the following to: initialize git > and add your remote repo (Prod):

         Git init
-	2. add remote
+    	add remote
         git remote add prod ssh://$remoteuser@$remote-machine.com/var/www/$project_directory/git

      3. SCP down the existing project #there is probably a gitty'er way to do this part submit a PR and tell me the right way

     		scp -r $user@your.server.example.com:/path/to/foo /home/user/Desktop/

 ## Adding local changes (1-3) and deploying to prod (4)